JoelChan13/wound-care-trivia/README.md

 - Boilerplate HTML Structure Code was taken from the ci-full-template found in CI GitHub repo by lechien73

 ### Media
--The hero image used for this website were generated using Microsoft Bing Image Creator powered by DALL·E 3.
+- The hero image used for this website were generated using Microsoft Bing Image Creator powered by DALL·E 3.